 Dan’s representative civil rights matters include:

-- Represented detained immigrants in class action that reversed 20-year-old policy of requiring immigration detainees to bear the burden of proof in immigration detention hearings, and that required the immigration court to consider the detainee’s ability to pay and alternatives to detention in deciding bond.
+- Represented detained immigrants in class action that reversed 20-year-old policy of requiring immigration detainees to bear the burden of proof in immigration detention hearings.
 Secured class wide summary judgment on behalf of over 100 people currently in detention, and potentially thousands of class members who will be detained in the future.
-Argued pending appeal in defense of this victory.
+Argued appeal, resulting in decision that affirmed the burden-shifting declaration for the class.
 Pereira Brito v.
 Barr, 19-11314 (D. Mass.), summary and materials available at https://www.aclum.org/en/cases/pereira-brito-v-barr.

 - Represented detained immigrant in suit to require ICE and its custodians to remedy persistent failure to provide detained immigrants with access to Massachusetts courts.
 Case resolved when ICE and its custodians transported client to court, where he was acquitted on all charges, resulting in release from immigration detention.
 Subsequently negotiated agreement with relevant state actors that will permit ICE detainees in Massachusetts to have access to state courts.
 Ramirez v.
 Tompkins, C.A.
 No. 18-12452 (D. Mass.), summary and materials available at: https://www.aclum.org/en/cases/ramirez-v-tompkins